 2. Faculty members

-Provide evidence in a dossier for reappointment, tenure, and promotion reviews.
-The dossier should reflect their record of teaching, scholarship, and service activities that meet departmental criteria.
+Provide evidence in application or dossier for reappointment, tenure, and promotion reviews.
+The application (1st, 3rd, 5th year) and dossier (2nd, 4th, 6th year) should reflect their record of teaching, scholarship, and service activities that meet departmental criteria.
+In the case of required administrative review, the candidate will submit a dossier rather than an application, regardless of year.
 The specific contents and format of the dossier are outlined by the Provost annually.
 See also Section 4.07.B

 Acknowledge receipt of AFE and reappointment feedback.